chillerlan/php-settings-container/README.md

 # chillerlan/php-settings-container

 A container class for settings objects - decouple configuration logic from your application!
 Not a DI container.
-PHP 8.1+
 - [`SettingsContainerInterface`](https://github.com/chillerlan/php-settings-container/blob/main/src/SettingsContainerInterface.php) provides immutable properties with magic getter & setter and some fancy.

 [![PHP Version Support][php-badge]][php]